MalCVE: Malware Detection and CVE Association Using Large Language Models: Our approach and MalCVE implementation

 We employ a combination of two decompilers—CFR 0.152 and Procyon 0.6.0—to leverage open-source solutions and minimize operational costs.
 Using two distinct decompilers provides redundancy, ensuring that if one fails to decompile a given JAR file, the other may succeed.
 Ghidra was also tested for this use case, as it is a popular open-source choice.
-However, CFR and Procyon are more suitable for JAR files than Ghidra, as they generate actual Java source code rather than pseudocode representations.
-The system attempts to use the CFR decompiler as the primary option.
+However, CFR and Procyon are better suited to JAR files than Ghidra, as they generate actual Java source code rather than pseudocode.
+MalCVE attempts to use the CFR decompiler as the primary option.
 If CFR fails to decompile the JAR, the system falls back to Procyon.
 In most cases, at least one of the decompilers successfully processes the file.
 If both fail, the file is excluded from further analysis.
-The decompiled code is temporarily stored until the analysis is complete.
-Subsequently, it is removed from the system to reduce storage overhead.